sei-pku/PredictiveMutationTesting/README.md

 to check the ratio of killed mutants.
 Therefore, mutation testing is widely believed to be a computationally expensive technique.
-To alleviate the efficiency concern of mutation testing, we propose predictive mutation test- ing (PMT), the first approach to predicting mutation testing results without mutant execution.
+To alleviate the efficiency concern of mutation testing, we propose predictive mutation testing (PMT), the first approach to predicting mutation testing results without mutant execution.
 In particular, the proposed approach constructs a classification model based on a series of features related to mutants and tests, and uses